Sentience-Framework/database/README.md

 ### Where conditions
 - Equals / Not equals
 - IS NULL / IS NOT NULL
-- LIKE / NOT LIKE
+- LIKE / NOT LIKE (case sensitive and insensitive)
-- Starts with / Ends with
+- Starts with / Ends with (using LIKE)
-- Contains / Not contains
+- Contains / Not contains (using LIKE)
 - In / Not in
 - Less than / Less than or equals
 - Greater than / Greater than or equals
 - Between / Not between
 - Empty / Not empty (Mimicking PHP's empty function)
-- Regex / Not regex (using preg pattern)
+- Regex / Not regex (SQLite also supported)
 - Exists / Not exists (sub query)
 - Group
+- Operator
 - Raw

 ### Alter table definitions